davnpsh/luffy/README.md

 ## Notes

+:warning: This is a proof of concept.
+This is not the final version of what I want.

 I am aware that the quality of the code is not the best and the implementation of the backend can improve a lot.

 I wanted to learn Node.js + React so I could use it for future projects.
 Some time ago, I dreamed about creating my own anime website but had little knowledge about web technologies.
 Finally, I decided to make it happen and here is my try.